Jeff Pearlman: Career

+Pearlman was advisor to the student newspaper at Manhattanville College in Purchase, New York from 2011 to 2012, but his contract was not renewed because, according to Pearlman, the college was more concerned about "image control" than about producing "a quality student newspaper."

 Books

 Pearlman is the author of The Bad Guys Won, a biography of the 1986 New York Mets subtitled, "A Season of Brawling, Boozing, Bimbo-chasing and Championship Baseball with Straw, Doc, Mookie, Nails, The Kid, and the Rest of the 1986 Mets, the Rowdiest Team Ever to Put on a New York Uniform--and Maybe the Best."
 In 2004, the book spent eight weeks on The New York Times Best Seller list.

-Pearlman followed that up with his 2006 publication of Love Me, Hate Me, an unauthorized biography of Barry Bonds for which the author said he interviewed 524 subjects.
+In 2006 he published Love Me, Hate Me, an unauthorized biography of Barry Bonds for which the author said he interviewed 524 subjects.
 Pearlman said that because Love Me, Hate Me was released three weeks after Game of Shadows, it quickly faded.

-His third book, Boys Will Be Boys, on the 1990s Dallas Cowboys dynasty, spent 10 weeks on the New York Times bestseller's list.
+His third book, Boys Will Be Boys, on the 1990s Dallas Cowboys dynasty, was on the New York Times bestseller's list for 10 weeks.

-His fourth book, a biography of Roger Clemens titled The Rocket That Fell to Earth, was released by HarperCollins on March 24, 2009.
+Pearlman's fourth book, a biography of Roger Clemens titled The Rocket That Fell to Earth, was released by HarperCollins on March 24, 2009.
 The book is a detailed account of Clemens' life on and off the baseball field.

-Pearlman next wrote Sweetness, a biography of Walter Payton, the late Chicago Bears running back.
+Pearlman next wrote Sweetness, a 2011 biography of Walter Payton, the Chicago Bears running back.
 In March 2014, Pearlman released Showtime: Magic, Kareem, Riley, and the Los Angeles Lakers Dynasty of the 1980s, a biography of the 1980s Los Angeles Lakers.
 It became his fourth New York Times best seller.
-The book was adapted into the HBO docudrama series Winning Time: The Rise of the Lakers Dynasty, which was released in 2022.
+The book was adapted into the HBO docudrama series Winning Time: The Rise of the Lakers Dynasty, which came out in 2022.

 His seventh book, a biography of Brett Favre titled Gunslinger, was released in October 2016 and spent considerable time on the New York Times bestseller's list.
-In Gunslinger, Pearlman chronicles Favre's life, from his early years in Kiln, Mississippi and playing quarterback for the high school team coached by his father, through his years at the University of Southern Mississippi and his NFL career with the Atlanta Falcons, Green Bay Packers, New York Jets and Minnesota Vikings.
-In addition to reporting on Favre's football career, Pearlman also addresses Favre's life off the field, including his marriage and family life as well as his problems with alcohol and pain medication.
+In Gunslinger, Pearlman chronicles Favre's life, from his early years in Kiln, Mississippi and playing quarterback for the high school team coached by his father, through his years at the University of Southern Mississippi in Hattiesburg and his NFL career with the Atlanta Falcons, Green Bay Packers, New York Jets, and Minnesota Vikings.
+In addition to reporting on Favre's football career, Pearlman addresses Favre's life off the field including his marriage and family life as well as his problems with alcohol and pain medication.
 Pearlman did not interview Favre for the book but he did interview some of Favre's family members and many teammates and coaches.

-Pearlman wrote Football for a Buck, released in 2018, about the United States Football League.
-It spent several months on the New York Times best seller list.

-In 2020, Pearlman released Three-Ring Circus: Kobe, Shaq, Phil, and the Crazy Years of the Lakers Dynasty.

-In 2022, Pearlman released The Last Folk Hero: The Life and Myth of Bo Jackson, a biography of Bo Jackson.